Pequot: Etymology

-Much of the archaeological, linguistic, and documentary evidence now available demonstrates that the Pequot were not invaders to the Connecticut River Valley but were indigenous in that area for thousands of years.
+Much of the archaeological, linguistic and documentary evidence now available demonstrates that the Pequot were not invaders to the Connecticut River Valley but were indigenous in that area for thousands of years.
 By the time of the founding of Plymouth and Massachusetts Bay colonies, the Pequot had already attained a position of political, military, and economic dominance in central and eastern Connecticut.
 They occupied the coastal area between the Niantic tribe of the Niantic River of Connecticut and the Narragansett in western Rhode Island.
 The Pequot numbered some 16,000 persons in the most densely inhabited portion of southern New England.

-The smallpox epidemic of 1616–1619 killed many of the Native Americans of the eastern coast of New England, but it did not reach the Pequot, Niantic, and Narragansett tribes.
-In 1633, the Dutch established a trading post called the House of Good Hope at Hartford.
-They executed the principal Pequot sachem Tatobem because of a violation of an agreement.
+The smallpox epidemic of 1616–1619 killed many of the Native Americans of the eastern coast of New England, but it did not reach the Pequot, Niantic nor Narragansett tribes.
+In 1633 the Dutch established a trading post called the House of Good Hope at Hartford.
+They executed the principal Pequot sachem, Tatobem, because of a violation of an agreement.
 After the Pequot paid the Dutch a large ransom, they returned Tatobem's body to his people.
 His successor was Sassacus.

-In 1633, an epidemic devastated all of the region's tribes, and historians estimate that the Pequot suffered the loss of 80 percent of their population.
+In 1633 an epidemic devastated all of the region's tribes, and historians estimate that the Pequot suffered the loss of 80 percent of their population.
 At the outbreak of the Pequot War, Pequot survivors may have numbered only about 3,000.

 Pequot War

-Members of the Pequot tribe killed a resident of Connecticut Colony in 1636, and war erupted as a result.
+Members of the Pequot tribe killed a resident of Connecticut Colony in 1636, John Oldham, and war erupted as a result.
 The Mohegan and the Narragansett tribes sided with the colonists.
 Around 1,500 Pequot warriors were killed in battles or hunted down, and others were captured and distributed as slaves or household servants.
-A few escaped to join the Mohawk and the Niantic tribes on Long Island.
+A few escaped to join the Mohawk, and the Niantic tribe on Long Island.
 Eventually, some returned to their traditional lands, where family groups of friendly Pequots had stayed.
 Of those enslaved, most were awarded to the allied tribes, but many were also sold as slaves in Bermuda.
 The Mohegans treated their Pequot captives so severely that officials of Connecticut Colony eventually removed them.
-Connecticut established two reservations for the Pequots in 1683: the Eastern Pequot Reservation in North Stonington, Connecticut and the Western Pequots (or Mashantucket Pequot Reservation) in Ledyard.
+Connecticut established two reservations for the Pequots in 1683: the Eastern Pequot Reservation in North Stonington, Connecticut, and the Western Pequots (or Mashantucket Pequot Reservation) in Ledyard.

+19th century

+The Shawnee chief Tecumseh cited the destruction of the Pequot in call to arms against the United States during the War of 1812.
+It was commonly thought that they had disappeared entirely due to violence against Native Americans provoked by American colonists, although this was not true.